openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   Base64 encoding using the URL- and filename-safe character set defined in Section 5 of [@!RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2 of [@!RFC4648]) and without the inclusion of any line breaks, whitespace, or other additional characters.
 Note that the base64url encoding of the empty octet sequence is the empty string.
 (See Appendix C of [@!RFC7515] for notes on implementing base64url encoding without padding.)

 Wallet
-  Entity that receives, stores, presents, and manages Verifiable Credentials and key material of the End-User.
-There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
+  Entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
+There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.

 # Use Cases